publiccodenet/blog/_posts/2021-10-11-notes-from-community-call-7-october-2021.md

 ## Updates from the Foundation

-* We have a new colleague: Kehinde Bademosi - communications
+* We have a new colleague: Kehinde Bademosi - storytelling

 ## Notes